enik-ua/Blog-Angular/README.md

 node version: v16.14.0

-For update dependencies run "npm update"

-Run windows7.bat or windows.bat.
+Command "npm update" - update or install dependencies.

-It is run command node srv\server.js for start server-side, npm start - runs angular.
+Windows7.bat or Windows.bat - run node srv\server.js for server-side, npm start - for angular.

-Navigate to `http://localhost:4200/`.
+The application start at `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding